snowch/snowch.github.io/ai-eng/llmfs/L03_The_Attention_Mechanism.md

 How do we mathematically calculate "similarity" between a Query and a Key?
 We use the **Dot Product**.

-If two vectors point in the same direction, their dot product is large (positive).
+To determine which words are relevant to each other, we use the **Dot Product**.
+This operation measures alignment: if two vectors point in the same direction, the result is large and positive.
 If they point in opposite directions, it is negative.

 ### Visualizing the "Magnitude Problem"

-Before we look at the formula, let's look at why the standard dot product is dangerous for Neural Networks.
+However, there is a catch.
+The dot product captures both alignment *and* magnitude.
+Before we look at the formula, let's visualize why this is dangerous for neural networks.

 In the plot below, we compare a **Query (Blue)** against three different **Keys**.
 * **K1 (Short):** Perfectly aligned with Q, but small.